10 Common Dangerous Animals in Thailand You Need To Know About

 What are the important animals in Thai culture?

-Elephants are the important in Thai culture.
+Elephants are important in Thai culture.

 What are common animals in Thailand?